tehwentzel/Drafting-Automation/Tririga Scrips and Lisps/Readme.md

    1. Manage -> Load Application -> Contents (Under "Starting Suite")
    2. Navigate to the folder with the files and add them

+#### Notes
-The parent folder should also be added to the "trusted files" search path in autocad's options
+The parent folder should also be added to the "trusted files" search path in autocad's options.
+Certain functions (doorify, insertTitleBlock, tripdf) rely on using files in their current location.
+If they are moved, the "parentFolder" variable should be edited with the new location of the .dwg files.
+For triPDF, is a new plotstyle is desired, the "plotstyle" variable should be changed to said plotstyle, and said file should go in the "parentFolder" (Y:\plotstyles currently).

 #### A brief overview of the important functions:
  * triPublish: explodes dimensions in the drawing temporarily before publishing to tririga, so that they can show up in the drawing